Frankloco/RoNAssets/README.md

 # RoNAssets
-Assets from Ready Or Not with their .FBX, Textures and Materials
+Assets from Ready Or Not or the Community with their .FBX, Textures and Materials

 These files are legal property of VOID Interactive